Mayor Brant Walker’s Wife Found At Illegal Alton, Illinois Party He Sent Police To Break Up

-The mayor of an Illinois city send his police force to break up illegal gatherings taking place in defiance of statewide social-distancing orders.
+The mayor of an Illinois city sends his police force to break up illegal gatherings taking place in defiance of statewide social-distancing orders.
 One of the attendees at one of those gatherings was allegedly none other than the mayor’s wife, HuffPost reports.

 Alton, Illinois is a riverfront city on the Mississippi, about 20 miles north of St. Louis.
 The city’s 26,000 residents, like all residents of Illinois, are under strict social-distancing orders that prohibit gatherings of more than a few people.
 Further, Illinois Governor J.B.
 Pritzker’s orders have shut down all non-essential businesses, such as bars and restaurants.

 Alton Mayor Brant Walker warned the city’s citizens that he had authorized the police to break up illegal gatherings.
-And he appears to have followed through on that threat: early Sunday morning, as The Alton Daily News reports, police broke up an illegal gathering at Hiram’s Tavern, and issued citations to the people inside.
+And he appears to have followed through on that threat.
+Early Sunday morning, as The Alton Daily News reports, police broke up an illegal gathering at Hiram’s Tavern and issued citations to the people inside.

 One of the people inside was allegedly Walker’s wife, who was not identified by name.